 Start in ArcCatalog.
-Create a folder for this lab and, in it, create a new file geodatabase called "gis3pizza\<your initials here>.gdb".
-In the geodatabase, create a new feature dataset called "carlisle" and tie it to the metric (NAD83) State Plane PA-South coordinate system.
+Create a folder for this lab and, in it, create a new file geodatabase called "gis3pizza<your initials here>.gdb".
+In the geodatabase, create a new feature dataset called "carlisle" and tie it to the metric (NAD83) State Plane PA-S coordinate system.
 Import any geospatial data you downloaded from the course website into your "carlisle" feature dataset.

 Preview your street centerline data.
-The lines will look like typical road data, but these lines are attributed with street address elements.
-Each line segment carries attributes that indicate the street name, street type, the address range on each side of the segment (there's a Left side and a Right side) as well as ZIP code indicators for each side of the segment (there's a Left side and Right side for zip codes, too).
+The lines will look like typical road data, but these lines are attributed very differently than most; they're attributed with street address ranges.
+Each line segment has attributes that indicate the street name, street type, the address range on each side of the segment (there's a Left side and a Right side), and the ZIP code indicators for each side of the segment (there's a Left side and Right side).
 Preview the attribute table.
 Pay particular attention to the fields STREETNAME, STREETSUF, PREFIXDIR, POSTDIR, LFROM, LTO, RFROM, RTO, LZIP and RZIP.
 Use Figure 3 below as a guide.